cchitsiang/awesome-stars/README.md

 - [holyjs/holyjs](https://github.com/holyjs/holyjs) - HolyJS - NodeJS Server Project Starter
 - [rmaake1/httpstatuses](https://github.com/rmaake1/httpstatuses) - A directory of HTTP Status Codes and code references
 - [sindresorhus/refined-twitter-old](https://github.com/sindresorhus/refined-twitter-old) - [DEPRECATED] Chrome extension that enforces the mobile web version of Twitter and improves its interface
-- [olton/Metro-UI-CSS](https://github.com/olton/Metro-UI-CSS) - Impressive component library for expressive web development!
-Build responsive projects on the web with the first front-end component library in Metro Style.
-And now there are even more opportunities e
 - [pontusab/Fastlane](https://github.com/pontusab/Fastlane) - :car: Book Uber from your menubar, fast using Electron, React and Redux :fries:
 - [jondot/graphene](https://github.com/jondot/graphene) - Graphene is a realtime dashboard & graphing toolkit based on D3 and Backbone.
 - [tilfin/deck](https://github.com/tilfin/deck) - Deck is a multi-timeline viewer for GitHub repository events.